lofar-astron/prefactor/README.md

 It does not (yet?) include:
 * speed and disk usage improvements by optimized usage of NDPPP
-* wide-band cleaning in InitSubtract (see deepimage branch)
+* wide-band cleaning in Initial-Subtract (see deepimage branch)

 There is a wiki page with more or less useful hints: http://www.lofar.org/wiki/doku.php?id=public:user_software:prefactor